How to contact us for advice

 • Take the child abroad for more than three months.

 Parents cannot apply to end (or ‘discharge’) a special guardianship order without the permission of the court.
-They would only get this permission if they could show that there had been a significant change of circumstances since the special guardianship order was made.
-They would also have to show that it is in the child’s best interests for the order to be discharged.
+Parents will only get this permission if they could show there has been a significant change of circumstances since the special guardianship order was made.
+They also have to show it is in the child’s best interests for the order to be discharged.

 People pie chart